mlouage/mlouage/README.md

 I'm Maarten, a seasoned software architect and C# developer with a passion for crafting elegant solutions. 💻

 ## About Me 🚀
 I specialize in C# development with deep expertise in .NET technologies and the cloud ☁️ bringing robust and scalable software solutions to life.
-Next to C# I also dable in quite a lot in Go.
+Next to C# I also dabble in quite a lot in Go.
 Next to my strong backend skills, I also love exploring the frontend landscape, particularly with modern frameworks like Astro, Next.js and React.

 ## My Playground 🛠️
 Backend